-The unassuming small town of Madison, Indiana has been the home of SuperATV since its inception in 2003.
+The unassuming small town of Madison, Indiana, has been the home of SuperATV since its inception in 2003.
 It’s a humble home for SuperATV, but it’s not quite like any other small town around.
 The 208-year-old city is located right on the banks of the Ohio River.
-The downtown is literally down in the Ohio River Valley 400 feet below the rest of the town that was built on the ‘Hilltop’.
-Madison’s mayor, Damon Welch calls it “a tale of two cities.”
+Downtown Madison sits in the Ohio River Valley, 400 feet below the rest of the town.
+Madison’s mayor, Damon Welch, calls it “a tale of two cities.”

 SuperATV has been up on the Hilltop since we were founded 14 years ago, but we’ve only been dropping figurative bombs in the last decade and a half.
 SuperATV grew up here in Madison—from small beginnings to our current 232,000 square foot facility.
 We’ve become a big part of Madison’s diverse identity.

 “SuperATV is a textbook story and a perfect example of a private/public partnership.
 Homegrown, huge growth, and huge expansion—they’re investing in new equipment and rehabbing an abandoned factory.
 It has led to many good jobs for our community!”—Damon Welch, Mayor (2017)

 Madison has an unmatched quality of life, especially for a town of this size.
 With so many options for employment, entertainment, eating, and recreation, it’s really hard to beat.

 Plus, if there’s something you want that you can’t get in Madison, you’re less than 2 hours from Indianapolis, Cincinnati, and Louisville.
 Odds are you can find something that suits your fancy in one of those cities.